 In addition, don’t forget to develop, communicate and reinforce organisational policy on fraud and dishonest or deceptive behaviour related to payroll and provide a clear escalation procedure for reporting suspected incidents.

-Think you’ve been scammed?
+Advice and resources: Think you’ve been scammed?
 Visit the Australian Competition and Consumer Commission’s (ACCC) dedicated COVID-19 resource page; or report a cyber security incident the Australian Cyber Security Centre (ACSC).

 If you’re one of the many people now working from home, see the ACSC guide to safely selecting and using web conferencing software.